succinctlabs/op-succinct/book/fault_proofs/fault_proof_architecture.md

 Once a proposal is published and a `OPSuccinctFaultDisputeGame` created, the dispute game can be in one of several states:

-- **Unchallenged**: The initial state of a new proposal
+- **Unchallenged**: The initial state of a new proposal.
-- **UnchallengedAndValidProofProvided**: A proposal that has been proven valid with a verified proof
+- **Challenged**: A proposal that has been challenged but not yet proven.
-- **Challenged**: A proposal that has been challenged but not yet proven
+- **UnchallengedAndValidProofProvided**: A proposal that has been proven valid with a verified proof.
-- **ChallengedAndValidProofProvided**: A challenged proposal that has been proven valid with a verified proof
+- **ChallengedAndValidProofProvided**: A challenged proposal that has been proven valid with a verified proof.
 - **Resolved**: The final state after resolution, either `GameStatus.CHALLENGER_WINS` or `GameStatus.DEFENDER_WINS`.

 Note that "challenging" a proposal does not require a proof--as we want challenges to be able to be submitted quickly, without waiting for proof generation delay.
 Once a challenge is submitted, then the proposal's "timeout" is set to `MAX_PROVE_DURATION` parameter that allows for an extended amount of time to generate a proof to prove that the original proposal is correct.
 If a proof of validity is not submitted by the deadline, then the proposal is assumed to be invalid and the challenger wins.
 If a valid proof is submitted by the deadline, then the original proposer wins the dispute.
 Note that if a parent game is resolved in favor of a challenger wining, then any child game will also be considered invalid.